Access to Higher Education Science Diploma

 What you’ll study

-This course is designed for anyone interested in the core sciences and are keen to learn knowledge and skills relevant to biology, chemistry and physiology.
+This course is designed for anyone interested in the core sciences and are keen to learn knowledge and skills relevant to biology, chemistry and physics.
 You’ll gain practical experience in the labs, whilst developing your written and communication skills for higher education.

 You will also have the opportunity to gain relevant industry experience through support from our employability team.